Patch-Grid: An Efficient and Feature-Preserving Neural Implicit Surface Representation: Experimental results

+In addition to the shape fitting task, we have also provided the shape updating function.
+Specifically, when the shape is locally edited, we enable the proposed method to perform local updates to the learned neural representation.
+The shape update can be achieved in 1.52 seconds, halving the training time compared to \textit{Patch-Grid-TS}.

-We have demonstrated a few updated shapes in Fig.~\ref{fig:teaser}(b) earlier.
-Now we show more shape updating results in Fig.~\ref{fig:update}.
-All the results are shown in Fig.~\ref{fig:teaser}(b) and Fig.~\ref{fig:update} take only 1 second of training to complete with the \textit{Patch-Grid-PT} setting where only the feature volumes of the edited patches were updated.
+In addition to the updated shapes shown in Fig.~\ref{fig:teaser}(b), we provide more shape updating results in Fig.~\ref{fig:update}.
+As explained earlier, the process only involves updates of the feature volumes of the edited patches.

 We applied a variety of editing operations to the shape shown in Fig.~\ref{fig:update}, such as adding a trimming surface to form a chamfer to the central hole as in Fig.~\ref{fig:update}(e).
 In each edited shape, we highlight the modified patches in orange.
 Additionally, the connected patches that are not directly edited but are affected by the update of the merge constraints are highlighted in green.
 Both the edited and involved patches are updated while the rest of the patches are kept fixed.